alexszeliga/crowdfunder/README.md

 # CROWDFUNDER MVP DESCRIBED BY A ROBOT

+## MVP Functions:

+- User can create post
+- User create blog for post
+- User can comment on post
+- User can comment on blog
+- User can vote on post
+- User can vote on blog
+- User can follow post

 Crowdfunder has two main routes: shop and post.

 Crowdfunder’s MVP search posts, filters posts, create post, create user, log in, log out, like post, follow post, comment post

-- Post has one name
+- Post has one title
 - Post has one creator
 - Post has one description
 - Post has one website